hpsaturn/canairio-docs/pages/en/debugging.md

 ## Increased verbose output

 For try to have more logs and more information of your CanAirIO device, please enable the **debug mode** in your CanAirIO App, in `->settings->mobile station->enable debug mode switch`.
+Also you can enable it using [CanAirIO CLI](https://canair.io/docs/cli.html) with the command `debug 1`.

 ## From any Linux shell